 BOOK CLUB

-The Finding Our Voices book club meets, mostly online, about five times a year WITH THE AUTHOR to discuss books about domestic abuse and through the lens of domestic abuse.
+The Finding Our Voices book club meets, mostly online, about five times a year WITH THE AUTHOR to discuss books involving domestic abuse.

 CLICK HERE TO JOIN